 And because this recipe for gnudi uses cheese for a base, it’s naturally low carb.
 In addition, those with sensitivities can make a gluten-free version with rice flour in place of the all-purpose flour.
 But cheese is not the only aphrodisiac incorporated into my gnudi recipe.
 To bind the filling you use the aphrodisiac of eggs.
 And to bring the flavor complexity, you mix in Parmesan.
 Although in Tuscany, gnudi is often tossed with sage butter before serving, I recommend topping this gnudi with your favorite marinara.
 After all, tomato is considered by some historians to be the original forbidden fruit.

-Light, simple and slightly exotic, gnudi might be a perfect date night meal.
-Try serving it with a crisp, white, Italian wine like this Bianco.
+Light, simple and slightly exotic, this gnudi recipe at the top of my list for a weeknight date night.
+And to add to the aphrodisiac experience, why not serve it with a crisp, white, Italian wine like this Bianco from Cinque Terra.

 This simple recipe takes the stress out of making pasta.
 You'll love the simplicity and the flavor, which is like ravioli without the dough.

 - 1 c whole milk ricotta

 - 5 tbsp all-purpose flour (for a gluten-free version, use rice flour)

 - 1 1/2 c your favorite marinara sauce